m1ner79/asyncapi-docs-rendering-examples/README.md

 }
 `
 ```
-If everything works like it should then each of these examples should generate this AsyncAPI template 👇.
+If everything works like it should, then each of these examples should generate this AsyncAPI template 👇.

 ![document-template](document-template.png)